AI4Finance-Foundation/ElegantRL/docs/source/examples/Creating_VecEnv.rst

             self.env_num = env_num
             self.device = torch.device(f"cuda:{device_id}")

 The second step is to implement a **reset function**.
-The reset function is called at the beginning of every episode and sets initial state to current state.
+The reset function is called at the beginning of each episode and sets initial state to current state.
 To utilize GPUs, we use data structures for multi-dimensional tensors provided by the torch package.

 .. code-block:: python